Skip to main contentSkip to main navigationSkip to footer content

 • The program format is online with scheduled, intermittent synchronous class sessions and on-campus FNP Skills Intensives which occur in the second and third year of the program.
 Some courses require synchronous testing with dates published in advance.

-• Small class sizes, most taught by SXU full-time faculty, provide you with more personal attention.
+• Small class sizes, most taught by SXU full-time faculty, provide students with more personal attention.

 • FNP faculty members integrate evidence-based practice throughout the curriculum and maintain active clinical practice.